dimyG/jekyll-theme-chirpy/tabs/about.md

 - As I evolve, the limits of my potential become more obvious to me.
 I'm accepting them, becoming more realist and humble along the way, trying to embrace delegation and leverage.

-My professional background spans multiple domains:
-- Software engineering and full-stack development: Design and implementation of end-to-end web systems, from backend architecture and APIs to frontend interfaces and deployment pipelines.
-- Digital twins and infrastructure monitoring: Development of data-driven models integrating sensor streams, physics-based simulations and optimization workflows for structural health monitoring.
-- Computer-Aided Engineering (CAE): Numerical simulations, FEM-based modeling and engineering analysis for structural and mechanical systems with hands-on experience in engineering customer support.
-- Entrepreneurship: Founded and operated a small web technology venture, gaining experience in product strategy, market validation, execution under resource constraints and the realities of building from zero as a solo founder.